Races › Super League Triathlon Ottawa 2019

 A Jersey man through and through, Ollie Turner has endless enthusiasm for the sport, and a determination to make his mark.
 Off the back of competing in the 2018 Commonwealth Games, his ambition is only matched by his talent, and he will be gunning to see the SLT series through to the end.

-An experienced athlete who understands the importance of being right on the edge if you want to fight for victory in SLT, Ryan Bailie has seen it all.
-Countless WTS starts alongside a Mixed Relay bronze medal at the 2014 Commonwealth Games and Olympic representation, Bailie has set his sights high and without question brings […]
+Ryan Bailie, an experienced athlete who understands the importance of being right on the edge if you want to fight for victory in SLT.
+Ryan has seen it all.

 Placing second in our Poznan qualifier, 2018 Junior Oceania Champion, Desirae Ridenour has already shown she is tailor-made for SLT racing.
 She negated her perceived lack of strength on the bike with tactical awareness to gain access to the full season.

-Relative newcomer, Megan Foley has only been racing since 2014, but her qualification for a pro licence in her first weekend of draft-legal racing shows her class.
-A four-year Division 1 American college swimmer, Megan will be looking to push on after qualifying at the first Championship Weekend, and succeed across the rest of the […]
+Relative newcomer, Megan Foley has only been racing since 2014.
+But her qualification for a pro licence in her first weekend of draft-legal racing shows her class.

 Super League Triathlon © 2021